Kernelized Decoded Quantum Interferometry: Introduction

 Second, we demonstrate structure-adaptive guarantees across distinct problem classes.
-For Optimal Polynomial Interpolation (OPI), we utilize chirp and Linear Canonical Transform (LCT) kernels to diagonalize algebraic symmetries, allowing k-DQI to match or exceed the performance of classical soft/list decoders.
-For sparse Max-XORSAT, we design block-local kernels that preserve graph locality while strictly increasing the Belief Propagation threshold (as verified by Density Evolution), effectively pushing the system back across the phase transition boundary from "unsolvable" to "solvable."
+For Optimal Polynomial Interpolation (OPI), we utilize chirp and Linear Canonical Transform (LCT) kernels to diagonalize algebraic symmetries \cite{Namias1980FRFT,Healy2016LCTBook,Rabiner1969CZT}, allowing k-DQI to match or exceed the performance of classical soft/list decoders \cite{Sudan1997RS,GuruswamiSudan1999,Koetter2003ASD}.
+For sparse Max-XORSAT, we design block-local kernels that preserve graph locality while strictly increasing the belief-propagation threshold (as verified by density evolution) \cite{Kschischang2001Factor,RichardsonUrbanke2001}, effectively pushing the system back across the phase-transition boundary from “unsolvable’’ to “solvable.’’

 Finally, we show that this robustness comes at negligible computational cost.
-We provide explicit circuit constructions demonstrating that the kernel layer adds only linear or near-linear diagonal gates ($\tilde{O}(n)$ depth) to the pipeline.
+We provide explicit circuit constructions demonstrating that the kernel layer adds only linear or near-linear diagonal/quadratic-phase gates to the pipeline \cite{NielsenChuang2010,Coppersmith2002AQFT}.
 Thus, k-DQI achieves its gains purely through better spectral alignment rather than by increasing circuit depth.
 Collectively, these results reframe DQI from a static procedure into a tunable, noise-resilient protocol, laying the groundwork for high-dimensional generalizations governed by verifiable information-theoretic limits rather than ad-hoc heuristics.